Madison station (Chicago and North Western Railway): Site description

 The 1910 station was built as a partial stub end terminal, with two through tracks connecting to the west.
 This configuration allowed for separate tracks that would be terminating at Madison, and avoided congestion.
 However, the geography of Madison still required trains from Milwaukee to perform a backup move in order to access the northern line to Minneapolis.
 The structure was designed by the firm Frost & Granger, who was notable for designing other railroad buildings such as the Chicago and North Western Terminal in Chicago.
 The two-story neoclassical structure was made from Bedford stone and was designed to be similar to the Chicago terminal.

 The nearby freight depot was built on the corner of Blair and Railroad Streets.
 It is two stories tall and made from red brick, with large rounded windows.
 A roundhouse was also built to the east of the station, and became notable when a boiler of a steam engine exploded in 1898.
 The two tracks of the C&NW intersected a single track of the Milwaukee Road with a unique diamond crossing within a grade crossing of Blair Street.
 Only one track currently remains, and is operated by the Wisconsin and Southern Railroad.

-Milwaukee Road Station

-The Franklin Street station, also known as East Madison station, was a Milwaukee Road station.
-It was located at 501 East Wilson Street, one block west from the C&NW station.
-The first station on the site was built in 1869.
-This was replaced with a 1886 structure in a Victorian Gothic style, to compete with the new C&NW station.
-It served trains from Madison to Portage and Milwaukee, including the On Wisconsin.
-The station was demolished in 1952, and all Milwaukee Road passenger service shifted to the still-standing West Madison station.